Skip to main content

 Some categories of personal data are recognised as being particularly sensitive (“special category data”).
 These include data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, genetic and biometric information, and data concerning a person’s sex life or sexual orientation.

 Data protection legislation applies to all data controllers regardless of whether they are charities or small organisations.
 It applies to local Scouting in the same way as it does to other organisations.
-Scout units are created and run as independent charities and insofar as they collect and store personal data about members and young people, for example, they are data controllers and must adhere to the law.
+Scout units are created and run as independent charities and insofar as they collect and store personal data about members and young people, they are data controllers and must adhere to the law.

-• Maintenance of local Scouting’s primary records, such as name, address and leadership details of the local Group, District, County, Area(Wales), Region (Scotland) or Country
+• Maintenance of local Scouting’s primary records, such as name, address and leadership details of the local Group, District, County, Area (Wales), Region (Scotland) or Country.

 • Local Scouting roles, such as creation, management and deletion of role and any reasons for leaving local Scouting.
-This includes ID checking
+This includes ID checking.

-• Direct messaging in the platform
+• Direct messaging in the platform.

 5.1 Members and volunteers